10 Best Mattresses for Back Pain in 2026: Doctor Recommendations

 A mattress offering strong spinal support contours to the body while offering enough resistance to press back into the curves of the lower spine.
 We specifically seek this support during our testing, and we confirm it using our pressure map results.
 If a mattress lacks support in the lower spine, it shows white on the pressure map, indicating no contact or support in the area.

-What to consider when buying a mattress to ease back pain
+What to consider when buying a bed for back pain

 When looking for the best mattress to ease your back pain, remember that no mattress is one-size-fits-all, and the experience of back pain can differ from person to person.
 But based on our extensive firsthand testing, in-depth research, conversations with medical experts, and our focus group with older adults who experience back pain, we think these are the most important things to consider when buying a mattress to ease back pain.